ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 multi-task learning applications across various domains, including bioinformatics, natural-language processing, and computer vision among many others.
-It's a comprehensive list, where each application is organized not only by domain but also the specific approach (e.g., task-related learning, feature representation, etc.).
+It's a comprehensive list, where each application is organized not only by domain but also by specific approach (e.g., task-related learning, feature representation, etc.).

 #### 3. Semi-supervised learning